 The benefits for children of quality early childhood care and education are well documented.

-In order to support children with a disability to access free pre-school, a major new programme of supports, the Access and Inclusion Model, has been introduced.
+In order to support children with a disability to access free pre-school, a major new programme of supports, the Access and Inclusion Mode (AIM), has been introduced.

 Access and Inclusion Model (AIM)

 The Access and Inclusion Model (AIM) is a programme of supports designed to ensure that children with disabilities can access the Early Childhood Care and Education Programme in mainstream pre-school settings and can participate fully in the pre-school curriculum alongside their peers.

 AIM is a child centred model of supports, involving seven levels of progressive support, moving from the universal to the targeted, based on the needs of the child and the pre-school setting.
 The model is designed to be responsive to the needs of each individual child in the context of their pre-school setting.
 It will offer tailored, practical supports based on need and will not require a formal diagnosis of disability.

 Levels 1 – 3 of the model involve a suite of universal supports which are designed to promote and support an inclusive culture within pre-school settings by means of a variety of educational and capacity-building initiatives for pre-school providers and practitioners.
 International evidence suggests that these supports, when appropriately developed, are sufficient to support many children with disabilities.

 However, where a pre-school provider, in partnership with a parent, considers that some further additional support may be necessary to meet the needs of a particular child, they can apply for one or more targeted supports under levels 4 – 7 of the model.
 Additional targeted supports could take the form of expert early childhood care and education advice and mentoring (level 4), specialised equipment, appliances and minor alterations (level 5), therapeutic supports (level 6) and additional capitation to fund extra assistance in the ECCE pre-school room (level 7).
 More information on these targeted supports is provided below.